Bluebird Birdhouse Plans

 Align the front door, as shown in the top diagram, and screw the two 1-1/2" galvanized hinge screws, through both side panels, into the door.
 The hinge screws should be snug, but not tight, since the door is designed to be opened for easy cleanout.
 Secure the front door to the base of the bird house using the third 1-1/2" galvanized locking screw.

-The recommended mounting height for a bluebird bird house is 5' to 6' off of the ground.
-The pictures show this bird house attached to a T-Post using 1" Pipe U-Bolts, but there are many ways it can be mounted.
+The recommended mounting height for a bluebird birdhouse is 5' to 6' off of the ground.
+The pictures show this birdhouse attached to a T-Post using 1" Pipe U-Bolts, but you can mount it many different ways.

-Note: The Eastern Bluebird picture at the top of this page was taken during an RV Trip to McKinney Falls State Park, Austin, Texas.
+Note: I took the photo of the Eastern Bluebird at the top of this page during an RV Trip to McKinney Falls State Park, Austin, Texas.

 Visit eBird to learn more about birds and discover the world of birding.